Yaron2334/SystemMonitor/README.md

 ##### Version 1.4.0323

 ## Important:
 ##### The name changed from "SystemMonitor-Yaron" to "System Monitor - Yaron".
 Delete the old Folder in `\Documents\Rainmeter\Skins\Droptop Community Apps\Apps`before installing.
-Your Settings will still be saved!
+Your settings will still be saved!

 New features: